TopHillRobotics/quadruped-robot/README.md

 rosrun demo demo_helloworld
 ```

 For more demos, please check out the directory /demos.
-If you have a robot **YAML** configuration file as long as  **xacro** or **URDF**, you can specify the file location when instantiate the **qrRobotA1Sim** class, or write your own subclass to run your robot and then configure  your xacro and URDF files in **simulation** package, you can try your own robot.
+If you have a robot **YAML** configuration file as long as  **xacro** or **URDF**, you can specify the file location when instantiate the **qrRobotSim** class, or write your own subclass to run your robot and then configure  your xacro and URDF files in **simulation** package, you can try your own robot.

 ---